averroes96/SemanticNetwork/README.md

 # SemanticNetwork
-This is a study project which aim to implement Semantic networks and three of its major infering techniques : Mark-Propagation, Inheritance and exceptions.
+This is a study project which aim to implement Semantic networks and three of its major infering techniques :
+- Mark-Propagation
+- Inheritance
+- Exceptions

 ## Features
 * [x] Ability to create a semantic network defined by a set of nodes and relations.